ATMO-IUP-UHEI/LS_software/README.md

 ## Workflow for using Matched Filter
 These steps have to be run once, assuming you do not change anything major.
-- Generate unit absorption spectra according to the instructions in (Matched_Filter).
+- Generate unit absorption spectra according to the instructions in [Matched_Filter](https://github.com/ATMO-IUP-UHEI/LS_matched_filter/tree/main).

 These steps have to be run for every scenario.
 - This workflow assumes that the RemoTeC folder structure is created and the L1B preprocessor has been executed.